 How important decisions will be made

-When you divorce in Florida, you can joint physical custody of your children and joint legal custody.
+When you divorce in Florida, you can have joint physical custody of your children as well as joint legal custody.
 Joint legal custody enables both parents to make decisions about their children.
-This includes everything from what school they will attend, what religion they will be raised in to what medical treatment they will receive.
+This includes everything from what school they will attend and what religion they will be raised in to what medical treatment they will receive.

 Addressing agreements about these decisions in the parenting plan is a good idea.
 Also, noting in the parenting plan how future difficult decisions will be made most likely will help avoid conflict later.
 You may want to include language that if you and your ex come to an impasse about a decision, you’ll seek the advice of a neutral therapist or mediator.

-Writing a parenting plan will take time and perhaps will lead to some heated discussions with your spouse.
-However, working together will help you as you learn to navigate what life will be like once you’re divorced, but still both parenting your children.
+Writing a parenting plan will take time and could perhaps lead to some heated discussions with your spouse.
+However, working together will help you as you learn to navigate what life will be like once you’re divorced and co-parenting.